Broad Appeal Specialty Housing (BASH)

 BASH broadens the market.

 Typical housing products appeal to only one group—the General Market—which is limited to those who have already decided to move to that general area.
 As they lack a USP, their housing products are compared against all others in the area by the attributes common to all housing, e.g., price, location, size, and basic amenities.
-For tenants who don’t care about their specialty features, BASH products compete on a level playing field against other local housing products.
+For residents who don’t care about their specialty features, BASH products compete on a level playing field against other local housing products.

 However, BASH products also appeal to an entirely different group—the Specialty Market—those who do value the specialty features.
 To this audience, BASH provides an exceptional value that puts it far ahead of the competition, particularly among those who have already decided to move to the area.
 However, BASH can also appeal to those in the Specialty Market who have not already decided to move to the area, but would move for the benefits of the specialty features—something no typical housing development could ever hope to do.
 In times of high demand in an area, pursuing this group would not be necessary; however, during leaner times, this larger addressable market ensures that BASH could maintain high occupancy even when market conditions cause local competitors to falter.